-To understand both the density dependence and compression dependence of the Miura-ori with a PTD, we analytically calculated the intrinsic PTD compressive modulus, $K_y^{\text{PTD}}$ (see supplementary materials for details).
-This was found by noting that the stress a PTD exerts is proportional to its extension relative to the neighboring undefected unit cells.
-At low defect densities for a lattice of arbitrary size, the compressive modulus of a lattice with a PTD can be expressed in a dipole expansion, $K_u^{\text{defect}} = K_u^{\text{normal}} + nK_u^{\text{PTD}}$ , where $K_y^{\text{PTD}}$ is a function of $\varepsilon$ averaged over the nondefected unit cells.
-This expression is valid when $n \ll 1$ and holds for a lattice with multiple defects as long as defect interactions can be neglected.
-Moreover, it suggests a data collapse with a oneparameter fit to the theory that sets the scale of $K_y^{\text{PTD}}$ .
+is a function of ε averaged over the nondefected unit cells.
+This expression is valid when n <<1 and holds for a lattice with multiple defects as long as defect interactions can be neglected.
+Moreover, it suggests a data collapse with a oneparameter fit to the theory that sets the scale of K_n^{PTD} .
 Indeed, we find such a collapse (Fig. 2F, inset) and excellent agreement with the analytic expression (Fig. 2F, inset, black line), demonstrating that the contribution of PTDs to the modulus at low densities is linearly additive.
 This mechanical response is useful for design purposes because it offers great simplicity in predicting the compressive modulus of a Miuraori with PTDs.

 With increasing density, PTD interactions become important, particularly when pairs of defects are on adjacent vertices.
 There are four unique defect pairs: 1-2, 1-3, 1-4, and 2-4, with the other combinations degenerate by symmetry (Fig. 1B and Fig. 3, A to D).
-Folding 4 by 4 lattices with $\alpha = 60^{\circ}$ , we measured $K_y^{\text{defect}}(\varepsilon)$ in the presence of the four unique defect pair configurations.
+Folding 4 by 4 lattices with α = 60°, we measured $K_v^{\text{defect}}(\epsilon)$ in the presence of the four unique defect pair configurations.
 Normalizing by the defect-free modulus, we found that the 1-2, 1-3, and 1-4 defect pair moduli diverge as the compression increases (Fig. 3E and movie S3).

 Surprisingly, the 2-4 configuration has qualitatively different compressive behavior: The modulus first increases during compression similar to other defect-pair configurations, but then decreases, and finally reduces to a near defect-free value at the highest compressions (Fig. 3E).
 Effectively, the respective mechanical signatures of the 2-4 defect pair are annihilated during compression.
 To illustrate the folding sequence, we mark the centers of a 3 by 3 sublattice (Fig. 3F, green dots), as well as the location of each defect (Fig. 3F, red and blue dots).
-During compression, facets near the defect sites are increasingly bent as $\varepsilon$ decreases, leading to the enhanced stiffness.
+During compression, facets near the defect sites are increasingly bent as ε decreases, leading to the enhanced stiffness.
 This enhancement progresses until defect site 4 folds under defect site 2 and all four creases on the facet flip.
 The defect sites then collapse onto, and overlap with, nearby vertices (Fig. 3F) so that the center lattice site is tucked underneath the adjacent unit cell (movie S4).
 Visually inspecting the 2-4 defect pair reveals a notable consequence: This defect configuration generates a lattice vacancy analogous to those seen in crystallographic systems (28).